SynergyAddons/synergy-addons/README.md

 ## Note For Other Districts

 Currently, the extension only works for the Bellevue School District.
 If someone from another district wants to host this for their school, feel free to fork and modify the manifest.
 Please provide a link to the original project with compliance with the AGPL-3.0 license.

-Feel free to email me at [evan@evangubarev.com] if you have any questions.
+## Contact

+Feel free to contact us with any questions or concerns at [evan@evangubarev.com](evan@evangubarev.com) or [rishi-dev@persistentbits.com](rishi-dev@persistentbits.com) over any part of this whether it be privacy, security, installation, or usage.
 ## Privacy Policy

-The Privacy Policy can be found [here.](https://github.com/gubareve/synergy-addons/blob/master/privacy.md) We take privacy seriously and if you have any questions please contact me at [evan@evangubarev.com].
+The Privacy Policy can be found [here.](https://github.com/gubareve/synergy-addons/blob/master/privacy.md) We take privacy seriously and if you have any questions please contact us.

 ## License
 [AGPL-3.0](https://github.com/gubareve/synergy-addons/blob/master/LICENSE)